1. Aims of the Program

 - the cost of one return trip per year to the training and research location, equivalent to the cost of one economy-class airline ticket or the cost of transportation by car, upon presentation of supporting documents, up to a maximum of $2,000 a year.

-- 4.2.3.
-In some cases, the IRSST may pay the instalments directly to the scholarship holder by direct deposit.
+- 4.2.1.
+The IRSST pays the instalments directly to the scholarship holder by direct deposit.
 The IRSST issues the corresponding income tax receipts in this instance.

 5. Parental Leave